getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 ### Proxy Examples

 The meta programming benefits of these Proxy handlers should be obvious.
+We can almost fully intercept (and thus override) the behavior of our objects, meaning we can extend object behavior beyond core JS in some very powerful ways.
+We'll look at a few example patterns to get an idea.

 // TODO